 How do you think the pandemic has disrupted the continuous learning of employees?

-It has had a substantial impact however it has presented opportunity in virtual learning.
-A lot of employers have shied away from this previously, but now I think they are beginning to recognise the value that technology can bring to businesses.
+It has had a substantial impact however it has presented opportunity in elearning.
+A lot of employers have shied away from elearning previously, but now I think they are beginning to recognise the value that technology can bring to businesses.

 How important do you think soft skills are in the modern workplace, compared to traditional career-focused skills?

 With a lot of people furloughed, this has left some organisations exposed and this has brought out a lot of vulnerabilities that were previously overlooked.
 Soft skills are a prime example.
-However the important thing is that they are recognising this now and many of my clients are seeking steps to introduce more soft skills and leadership training within their businesses.
+However the important thing is that they are recognising this now and many of my clients are seeking to step up their employee engagement initiatives.
+This could mean introducing more soft skills and leadership training within their businesses.

 What are your thoughts on how society currently frames ‘work-life balance’?